Functions and role of the Victorian Ombudsman

 - royal commissions and boards of inquiry; and

-- boards, tribunals and commissions that are, by virtue of A law made by parliament, either state or Commonwealth.
-Also called an Act, and Act of parliament or legislation., presided over by a judge, magistrate or Australian lawyer.
+- boards, tribunals and commissions that are, by virtue of statute, presided over by a judge, magistrate or Australian lawyer.

 ‘Protected disclosure entities’ include: